Aura: Koga Maryuin's Last War

-Aura: Koga Maryuin's Last War (AURA ～魔竜院光牙最後の闘い～, Aura: Maryūinkōga Saigo no Tatakai) is a Japanese light novel written by Romeo Tanaka, with illustrations by Mebae, published by Shogakukan under their Gagaga Bunko imprint in July 2008.
+Aura: Koga Maryuin's Last War (AURA ～魔竜院光牙最後の闘い～, Aura Maryūinkōga Saigo no Tatakai) is a Japanese light novel written by Romeo Tanaka, with illustrations by Mebae, published by Shogakukan under their Gagaga Bunko imprint in July 2008.
 A manga adaptation by Kōichirō Hoshino was serialized in Shogakukan's Shōnen Sunday S between February 2012 and March 2013.
 An anime film by AIC ASTA premiered in April 2013.

-Plot
+Premise

 Ichiro Sato formerly suffered from a case of youthful delusions of fantasy and grandeur, which caused him to be bullied throughout middle school.
 Now in high school, he strives to be a normal student.
 However, his teacher has entrusted him with the care of a girl with a similar case of delusions and a victim of bullying.